MadBomber/aia/man/aia.1.md

 : Which LLM to use for audio-to-text - default: whisper-1

 `--version`
-: Print the aia ersion - default is false
+: Print the aia version - default is false

 `-c`, `--config_file` *PATH_TO_CONFIG_FILE*
 : Load Config File. both YAML and TOML formats are supported.
 Also ERB is supported.
 For example ~/aia_config.yml.erb will be processed through ERB and then through YAML.
 The result will be written out to ~/aia_config.yml so that you can manually verify that you got what you wanted from the ERB processing.